Oxford capital eis fund

 The Oxford Capital Co-Investor Circle (“CIC”) is our network of sophisticated investors, who share our passion for supporting interesting businesses with the potential for rapid value growth.
 With over £70m invested into more than 30 companies, the Co-Investor Circle is markedly different to other types of investor networks.

-The platform enables individuals and family offices access to investments in privately-owned companies that would usually only be open to institutional investors.
 We allow members to build their own portfolio and to invest directly alongside Oxford Capital and other global VC firms into a select group of highly curated investment opportunities, in sectors such as technology, healthcare and sustainability.

 0 +